DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 _Demonstration:_

-- [ ] Create example trace files for demonstration
+- [x] Create example trace files for demonstration
-  - [ ] Write a program that will do something with the kernel stack to see it with Stacklook.
+  - [ABANDONED] Write a program that will do something with the kernel stack to see it with Stacklook.
-  - [ ] Create a trace file without kernel stack entries to show off inacting Stacklook.
+  - [x] Create a trace file without kernel stack entries to show off inacting Stacklook.
   - [x] Create/get a trace file to show off NUMA topology views
     - \[NOTE\] This might be just a matter of implementation of said feature and previous trace files might be reused.